• Skip to primary navigation

 Your sophomore or upper-level students may have decided to live off-campus so they can experience life a little more; it may come with some concerns to make sure they can survive in an apartment.
 This post will give you off-campus apartment guidance and show you how to make a shared spreadsheet for your kids to use to minimize cost.
 Whether the apartment is in a big complex or a small townhome, these items are necessary for them to help reduce the upfront cost of the things needed to have an apartment.
 Follow along and see what they need and how to gather them with minimal expense to you and them.

-Most likely, if they were on campus last year, they have all the items they need for their bedroom.
+Most likely, if they were on campus last year, they have all the items they needed for their bedroom.
 But, if they need more of certain items or if you want to see the list of needed dorm things again, visit this post.

 Now, let’s talk about the “other” items that were not needed when your child was in a dorm.

-The kitchen has a lot of stuff needed especially if the roommates plan on cooking.
+The kitchen has a lot of stuff needed, especially if the roommates plan on cooking.

 Needed Kitchen Supplies for the First-Time College Apartment